 Fig.4.
-To-Scale Photograph
+To-Scale Photograph of B. burgdorferi |

 it has an average length of 20-30 µm and width of 0.2-0.5 µm.